r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 </script>
 ```

 So much nicer.
-Additionally, one of the primary reasons I wanted to use Nuxt 3 was to take advantage of the complete rewrite of <a href="https://content.nuxtjs.org/" target="_blank">Nuxt Content</a>.
+Additionally, one of the primary reasons I wanted to use Nuxt 3 was to take advantage of the complete rewrite of <a href="https://content.nuxtjs.org/" target="_blank">Nuxt Content</a> - their content engine.

 My website is not a complicated one.
 It's primarily just a bunch of static pages.
 The only relatively complex parts are the responsive sidebar and the blog.
 The sidebar could be solved once and considered "done" - it's not something I should need to revisit often.